-A: We estimate that it takes 1-3 business days to arrive at the facility.
+A: We estimate that it takes about 3 business days to arrive in the

 Jail and Prison Search